mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

     - Set MS mode to MS/MS in the MALDI settings. (prmPASEF in timsControl 6.1 and higher)
     - Increase the laser size to the raster size
 11. Set instrument to operate and recalibrate if needed (recommended).
 12. Select the correct geometry file on the instrument computer (saved in step 3)
+    - If the geometry selection is disabled by the target geometry (due to barcode reading), disable this feature at: Preferences – System Settings – MALDI Settings
 12. Run "simsef_pewpew.exe" on the instrument computer, select the acquisition.txt and click "Run acquisition."
 13. After the acquisition, copy the folder to the analysis computer.